top of page

 Streaky

 Cards with the streaky property gain an extra attack for that turn when their hit does damage.
-This allows them to attack again.
 This allows them to do multiple extra attacks in a row until they miss.
 However, for balance, being streaky limits a fighter’s accuracy to a maximum of 5 out of 6, ensuring there is always a chance the streak can end.

 Rapid